THE INCREDIBLE HULK

 Ferrigno winding down, the time had come to

-return Hulk to his animated roots for the first time since 1966’s The Marvel Super Heroes.
+and his Amazing Friends.
 Produced by Marvel Productions, the series closely followed the comics with Banner

 (Michael Bell) trying to stay ahead of the military while finding a cure to